FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

 \subsection{Error Composition Analysis}

-Building on the previous section, this analysis focuses on BFS, SSSP, and TC, the three workloads exhibiting the highest error rates under multi-threaded execution, and then conducts additional experiments to validate the conclusions.
+Building on the previous section, we focus on BFS, SSSP, and TC, the workloads with the highest error rates under multi-threaded execution, and conduct additional experiments to validate the findings.

-Since directly measuring the latency of each remote system call or HTP request would introduce non-negligible perturbations to execution, the analysis instead uses the number of bytes transmitted over UART as an indicator of error composition.
-In FASE, the dominant overhead arises from UART transfers.
-For example, at 1 Mbps with 8N2 framing, transmitting a 40-byte physical page number and 64 bytes of data requires approximately 1.144 ms. Whereas, the controller takes only a few thousand cycles to perform a \emph{PageSet} operation through \emph{Inject} interface, i.e., about 0.01 ms at 100MHz.
-On the host side, entering the host Linux kernel to access the serial device buffer also incurs only microsecond-scale delays.
+Directly measuring remote system call or HTP request latency would introduce significant perturbations, so we use UART bytes transmitted as an indicator for error composition.
+In FASE, the dominant overhead comes from UART transfers.
+For instance, at 1 Mbps with 8N2 framing, transmitting a 40-byte physical page number and 64 bytes of data requires 1.144 ms, whereas the controller completes a \emph{PageSet} operation via the \emph{Inject} interface in 0.01 ms at 100 MHz.
+The host Linux kernel introduces only microsecond-scale delays to access the serial device buffer.

-Figure \ref{fig-data-htp} presents the composition of UART traffic per iteration for BC, BFS, SSSP, and TC, grouped by HTP requests and remote system call types, separately.
-This data was sampled from the 10th iteration in twenty for each workload.
-BC serves as a control case, while the other three workloads illustrate three distinct dominant factors that significantly impact FASE’s error rate.
-The following subsections provide a detailed breakdown of each of that.
+Figure \ref{fig-data-htp} shows UART traffic per iteration for BC, BFS, SSSP, and TC, grouped by HTP requests and remote system call types.
+Data were sampled from the 10th iteration in twenty for each workload.
+BC serves as a control case, while the other three workloads highlight distinct factors contributing to FASE’s error.
+The following subsections provide a detailed breakdown.